 Notarize the Document

-Make sure the Single Status Affidavit is signed in the presence of a licensed notary public to complete the important step of notarization.
-Notarization is vital as it confirms the authenticity and legality of the affidavit.
+Make sure the Single Status Affidavit is signed in the presence of a licensed notary public, as notarizing the affidavit is a required step for its legal validity.
+Notarizing is vital as it confirms the authenticity and legality of the affidavit.
 Here are some essential points to take into account during the notarization process:

 - Double-check that the notary public is licensed to perform notarial acts.